belbert/VCVTB/IN/PeopleLibrary/CombinedSchedules/README.md

 This is a library to store Combined Schedules from generated families.

-HH-FamilyType-N-FamilyNumber.idf
+Encoding: HH-"Family-Type"-N"FamilyNumber".idf